 - Click the link for your Scholarship Agreement Form.

-- Log in using your Pace Portal username and password.
+- Sign-in again using your Pace Portal username and password.

 If you have access issues, try changing your web browser.
 If issues persist, contact Information Technology Services (ITS) at firstname.lastname@example.org.

 Steps to Apply and Secure Your Federal Student Loans